lightning/bolts/03-transactions.md

 The `<pubkey>` is `<local_delayedpubkey>` to `to_local_pushme` and `<remote_delayedpubkey>` for `to_remote_pushme`.
 The output amount is 1000 satoshi, to encourage spending of the output.
+It is initially only spendable by the owner, so that they can always use a child transaction to pay sufficient fee to have this commitment transaction confirmed.

+Once the
-Once the `remote_pubkey` is revealed (by spending the `to_local` output) and the commitment transaction is 10 blocks deep, anyone can spend it.
+`remote_pubkey` is revealed (by spending the `to_local` output) and the commitment transaction is 10 blocks deep, anyone can spend it; this avoids polluting the unspent transaction set in the case where the original node is unwilling or unable to spend the output.

 #### Offered HTLC Outputs